nute-25/scanner-product/README.md

 ## Topic :
 It's a mobile application that allows to get product information. <br/>
-All you need to do is scan the barcode on the back of the box.
+All you need to do is scan the barcode on the back of the box. <br/>

+Warning : this app was tested on Android Device !

 ## Clone the project using the terminal :
 ```shell